athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 title: 'Start a ClojureScript App from Scratch'
 date: '2019-06-24'
 slug: start-a-clojurescript-app-from-scratch
-summary: 'Starting a ClojureScript app does not have to be painful.
-Here is the process from scratch.'
+summary: 'A guide to setting up a ClojureScript app from scratch without fear or worry.'
 author: 'Thomas Mattacchione'
 ---